joeaguas/joeaguas/README.md

 Check out my [LinkedIn](http://www.linkedin.com/in/johannawaters) if you want to connect!
 I am open to opportunities and interesting conversation.

-⚡ Ask me about my current project: using python dataframes to compile and rank Austin's best restaurants ⚡
+⚡ Ask me about my current research in open public health data⚡